 Megan Chen is the founder and director of The Urban Garden Initiative (TUGI), a 501(c)(3) nonprofit organization which aims to inspire and empower youth to achieve urban sustainability through a gardening-based educational program.
 Through her work with TUGI, she has been able to provide resources and opportunities for lower-income youth to become environmental change makers within their communities.

-Namgay has championed climate action and breaking barriers to youth participation in decision making through her work in the Bhutanese government that included being an Article 6 negotiator at the COP27.
+Namgay has championed climate action and breaking barriers to youth participation in decision making through her work in the Bhutanese government that included being an Article 6 negotiator since COP27.
 As a Global Shaper and Climate Reality Leader, Namgay has engaged over 400 Bhutanese youth in climate literacy.
-She is also a UN Women Asia-Pacific 30 for 2030 advocate.
 Namgay aspires to understand how global goals can be translated into transformative local action by widening the scope of conversations and action at the grassroots levels.
 She served as the Thimphu Hub's curator from 2021-22.
 She currently works at the Bhutan Ecological Society as its Climate Solutions Strategist.

 She is the Youth Advisor to the UN Secretary-General of the United Nations on Climate, representing the LAC Region.